Christo262/Cyrena_App/readme.md

 5. Implement minimal change
 6. Build / validate
 7. Repair if needed
-8. Summarize
+8. Summarise
 9. Persist knowledge

 Chat memory resets each iteration.
 Structured knowledge survives.

 This avoids long-session drift.

+---

+## 🔄 Version Control & Rollbacks

+Cyréna maintains a rolling backup of up to 20 versions across sessions.

+This makes it easy to review and roll back to any of the last 20 states — not just the most recent one.

+Always review AI edits.
+Rollback is there when you need it.

 ---